shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-10-29-Getting-Started-With-Python3-And-PyCharm-On-Ubuntu-18.04.md

 ```
 python3 --version
 ```
-You should see the following.
+You should see the following output.

 ```
 Python 3.6.8
 ```
 ### Step 1 - Installing python3-env

-Great so now that you know you have Python it's time to create what is called a Python virtual environment.
+Now that you know you have Python3 installed, it's time to create what is called a Python virtual environment.
 In order to be able to create a virtual environment it is necessary to install a package called python3-venv.
 ```
 sudo apt install python3-env
 ```